I love this Ladder Dining Room Chandelier so much. It was inspired by one of my favorite bloggers, Liz Marie Galvan.

 Finally, I painted all of the wires with the milk paint.
 Note to self, don’t let your dog sit under the ladder unless you don’t mind having a paint-splattered dog.

 The project took a full day and a half but it was worth every second.
-I can’t even express how much I love this!
+I can’t even express how much I love my new dining room chandelier!
 Thank you, Liz Marie, for your inspiration.
 Be sure to check out her feed @lizmariegalvin.